-"Come back and see us," he says in the dark.
+"Come back and see us," he says.
+He is suddenly behind you, the straw-and-ivory of his mask rasping against your ear.
 "I'll introduce you to my wife and my two beautiful boys.
 They'd love to meet you"

-You awaken, suddenly.
-You have the horrible suspicion that you have misremembered ... something... about the dream but you cannot put your finger on what it was.
+You awaken, suddenly, and can still feel his stinking breath on the back of your neck.
+You have the horrible suspicion that you have misremembered ... something... about the dream.
+It was pigs that he was slaughtering, wasn't it?